 Technically speaking, TAM is the average revenue multiplied by the entire number of customers for each targeted market segment.
 This exercise will look different for every company, but in order to get this right, you need to know your customer segment(s).

 One business may only need to evaluate how many companies have a specific type of software tool, while others may focus on the number of employees in a specific industry or geography.
 Others may focus on a specific title or department size.
-These are just examples of something that can be very broad or super-specific- it all depends again on the use of the exercise.
+These are just examples of something that can be very broad or super-specific- it all depends again on the use of the market sizing exercise.

 Once you know what/who you’re looking for, there are three methodologies for calculating TAM: